lowRISC/sunburst-chip/scratch_sw/README.md

 ## bare_metal/
-This is derived from sw/cheri in the sonata-system repository contains 'checks' which are small programs for initial testing and bring-up
+This is derived from sw/cheri in the sonata-system repository contains 'checks' which are small programs for initial testing and bring-up.

 CMake is used as the build system, to build binaries run (from the repository root):